ADanMan/datarails-open/README.md

    persistence options, then click **Export scenario to worksheet**.
 The `Scenarios` worksheet should contain a refreshed `ScenariosTable` with the adjusted data.
+4. **Generate AI insights** – Populate the **AI Insights** form with actual and budget scenarios, provide an API key if needed, and press **Generate insights**.
+The task pane should render the narrative response, and the `Insights` worksheet should contain the narrative plus an `InsightsVarianceTable` when the checkbox is enabled.
-4. Repeat the workflow after modifying the underlying data to ensure the tables update in-place.
+5. Repeat the workflow after modifying the underlying data to ensure the tables update in-place.

 Automated integration coverage is provided by `tests/test_office_bridge.py`,